SamuelBiazotto/docker-airflow-elastic-spark/readme.md

 # Start

-º Remember to give permission to folder and files *sudo chmod -R 777*
+º Remember to give permission to folder and files with *sudo chmod -R 777* º Need incresse memory for elastic search with the command: *sysctl -w vm.max_map_count=262144* º To see if the command works execute: *sysctl vm.max_map_count*

 1. First run *sudo ./build.sh* to download some dependencies (may take some time)